 Austin has so much to offer for every type of person and family.
 Because of that, this guide got pretty big, pretty fast.
 I scrolled through my Instagram feed and pulled out all my personal favorites, along with all the “classic Austin” stuff.
 My hope is that you’ll use it as a starting point to tailor a vacation that’s perfect for you, whatever that may be.
 I’ve broken it up by sections, including BBQ, food in general, drinks, coffee, nature/outdoor exploration, breakfast, shopping, sports, views, day trips, parking info, and the airport.

-If you see something you like, click the photo!
+Everything is hyperlinked!
+If you see something you like, click the linked name to go to their website and learn more.
+Or, click the photo.
 The caption on the bottom will tell you the location.